How To Release an IRS Tax Levy

 11. Apply for Innocent Spouse Relief

-If the tax debt is exclusively related to your spouse or ex-spouse, you may qualify for innocent spouse relief.
+If the tax liability is exclusively related to your spouse or ex-spouse, you may qualify for innocent spouse relief.
 To apply, file Form 8857 (Request for Innocent Spouse Relief).
 You can use one form for multiple years.
 Unfortunately, the IRS has to contact your spouse or ex-spouse, even if you are a domestic violence victim, but the agency will not give your personal details to that individual.

 If you’re faced with an IRS tax levy you need professional ANSWERS you can count on immediately, but you don’t want to pay to get this information.
 This is why we offer a 100% free consultation with an honest, licensed professionals who will evaluate your situation and provide you with the answers you need.
 Chat with us live right now or call us if you prefer.
 We are NOT sales people, we’re true tax professionals.